-Meanwhile the child has to empty his/her pockets’ contents, which are inventoried and stored.
-The child also has to turn over their money, jewelry, and shoes.
+Meanwhile the child has to empty their pockets’ contents, which are inventoried and stored.
+The child also has to turn over their

-The child fills out a form authorizing Juvie to keep his/her belongings.
+The child fills out a form authorizing Juvie to keep their belongings.
 The items may be returned when the child is released.

 Then the child gets strip-searched, which occurs in private with an intake processor of like gender.
-The child is not physically touched but is instructed to remove his/her underwear.
+The child is not physically touched but is instructed to remove their underwear.

 Children are not subjected to body cavity searches unless police obtain a search warrant.
 And then only medical personnel in a hospital may conduct it.